habitat-sh/core-plans/llvm/README.md

 # llvm

 This package provides the llvm libraries and binaries.
+This package tracks the latest major version of llvm.

 ## Usage